-Unlike need-based financial aid, merit scholarships do not take your parents’ salaries into account.
-This means you won’t fall into that awkward space where you’re too rich for grants, but too poor to throw thousands of dollars at a college education without so much as a blink—otherwise known as the Uncanny Valley of College Expenses.
+Unlike need-based financial aid, merit-based scholarships do not take your parents’ salaries into account.
+This means you won’t fall into that awkward space where you’re too rich for grants but too poor to throw thousands of dollars at a college education without so much as a blink—otherwise known as the Uncanny Valley of College Expenses.

-How much can I get from a merit scholarship?
+How much can I get from merit-based scholarships?

-In fact, over 11 billion dollars are given out each year to incoming college students across the United States.
+In fact, over 7.4 billion dollars are given out each year to incoming college students across the United States.
+That’s just from private organizations, mind you.

 How high do my GPA and test scores need to be?